Sanjiv39/hls-generator/README.md

 A Node.js script that converts any video file into an HLS (HTTP Live Streaming) format with separate audio, video, and subtitle segments.
 Hardware-accelerated encoding and decoding are supported using **AMD**, **NVIDIA**, and **Intel** GPU/CPU.

+## ❔ Usage of HLS

+- Only one set of streams (1 video, 1 audio, and 1 subtitle) is rendered at a time, reducing server load.
+- Adaptive bitrate streaming allows the video resolution to adjust automatically based on the user's internet connection.
+- Streams are broken into small, time-based segments, so only the current and nearby chunks are loaded, minimizing bandwidth usage and server stress.
+- Commonly used by streaming services to provide smooth and scalable content delivery.
+- HLS content can be served via static servers or CDNs, ensuring fast and efficient video playback.

 ## ✨ Features

 - Converts any video to HLS stream format